lexspirtes/restaurant-simple/README.md

 - CURL and View
   - I am a visual person, so I wanted to visualize what the request could look like rather than looking at only the JSONify-ed return, also since Heroku gives you a URL, I wanted to use it in the most basic way!
 - Testing
   - This was my first crack at unittesting and I am excited to learn more!
-I added it on last, because I have never written tests before, but now I completely understand what Clint was saying about test first development.
+I added it on last, because I have never written tests before, but want to start incorporating tdd in the future.
 I tested manually in a python shell as I went, but it would be very helpful to write tests to make sure that my functions were behaving exactly as I intended them to.
 I think had I written tests first or as I went, my code would be structured differently because each time I test my ETL class, I have to load in all the data, which takes a while!

 ## Next Steps
 - write more tests!!!